aagamjain04/portfolio/academicwebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a 3rd year Computer Science undergraduate student at National Institute of Engineering,Mysore and a passionate competitive programmer who can often be seen participating in contests across online judges by the username aagamjain04.
+I am a 3rd year Computer Science Engineering undergraduate student at National Institute Of Engineering,Mysore and a passionate competitive programmer who can often be seen participating in contests across online judges by the username aagamjain04.

 I have recently acquired an interest in learning about backend web technologies and machine learning.

 {{< icon name="code" pack="fas" >}} Online Judge {{< staticref "https://www.stopstalk.com/user/profile/aagamjain04" "newtab" >}} Profiles{{< /staticref >}}.